CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption">god this camera is huge</div>
 </div>

-Although the famous 105mm f/2.4 with the wooden pistol grip is the most iconic load out for this camera, I actually typically wear it with a chimney finder, the wonderful 45mm f/4.0, and a custom burl wood grip.
+Although the famous 105mm f/2.4 with the wooden pistol grip is the most iconic loadout for this camera, I actually typically use it with a chimney finder, the wonderful 45mm f/4.0, and a custom burl wood grip.

 <div class="grid-container grid-2x2">
     <div class="image-div">